Rende/wd-kb-extractor/README.md

  - https://www.wikidata.org/wiki/Property:P131
  - https://www.wikidata.org/wiki/Q183

-We only take English attributes into consideration, still working on making it multilingual.
+We only take English attributes into account, are still working on making it multilingual.

 # Requirements
 Application inserts documents into Elasticsearch therefore you should have a running Elasticsearch instance on your machine.